infonomic/payload-alternative-lexical-richtext-editor/README.md

 ## Background

 We started working with [Lexical](https://lexical.dev/) in 2022 while searching for a replacement CMS for our agency.
-We then discovered [Payload CMS](https://payloadcms.com/) - which ticked nearly every box, with one notable exception - and that was the use of Slate as their rich text editor.
+We then discovered [Payload CMS](https://payloadcms.com/) - which ticked nearly every box, with one notable exception - the use of Slate as their rich text editor.
 We'd worked with Slate and other editors previously and really wanted to use Lexical.

 And so we started work on a Lexical-based rich text field for Payload.
 Early in 2023 we discovered [Alessio Gravili's Payload Lexical Plugin](https://github.com/AlessioGr/payload-plugin-lexical) which helped enormously in getting started with Payload and custom fields.
 We also attempted to 'give back' to the work Alessio was doing with contributions to his public repo.